Parameter-Efficient Continual Fine-Tuning: A Survey: The Confluence of CL and PEFT

 \paragraph{Unified frameworks} Unified frameworks like LAE show promising scalability, achieving only a 1.32\% drop on CIFAR-100, indicating that these meta frameworks can effectively leverage the strengths of their underlying PEFT components.
 However, their evaluation within an adapter-based setting limits our understanding on how well they generalize across different PEFT strategies.

-These results suggest that practitioners should prioritize adapter methods for peak performance on specific domains, LoRA methods for consistent multi-domain deployment, and consider unified frameworks as promising approaches for combining multiple PEFT strengths, while carefully weighing the scalability-performance trade-offs inherent in each approach, as the 10-to-20 task scaling reveals that method stability often matters more than initial performance in long-term continual learning scenarios.
+These results suggest that practitioners should prioritize adapter methods for peak performance on specific domains, LoRA methods for consistent multi-domain deployment, and consider unified frameworks as promising approaches for combining multiple PEFT strengths, while carefully weighing the scalability-performance trade-offs inherent in each approach.\includecomment{as the 10-to-20 task scaling reveals that method stability often matters more than initial performance in long-term continual learning scenarios.} {Finally, while the empirical analysis presented here focuses on sequences up to 20 tasks, it is crucial to consider the theoretical implications for extremely long learning sequences, e.g., hundreds or thousands of tasks.
+In these highly demanding scenarios, parameter management becomes paramount.
+Parameter-isolation strategies (such as L2P or task-specific LoRA modules) scale efficiently by adding new, lightweight parameters decoupled from the total number of tasks, preventing catastrophic parameter growth.
+Crucially, parameter-merging or reparameterization methods, such as those explored in recent work like Hierarchical Adapter Merging \cite{coleman2025hamhierarchicaladaptermerging}, also offer compelling solutions.
+These approaches dynamically compose or compress a fixed pool of parameters, thus offering strong theoretical scalability by mitigating the issue of model size growth, suggesting superior resilience to interference in the limit of very long sequential task flows.}